-Arabinosylguanosine (AraG), a nucleoside analogue, has been shown to exert selective killing against T lymphoblasts (7).
-The nucleoside analogue undergoes phosphorylation by deoxyguanosine kinase, in particular when there is lower concentrations of the substrate in the mitochondria and the cytoplasm (8).
-Namavari et al. first synthesized the tracer 2'-deoxy-2'-Ffluoro-9-β-D-arabinofuranosylguanine (F-AraG) and demonstrated uptake in activated T cells (9), however Levi et al. were the first to evaluate immune checkpoint blockade (ICB)related changes in immune response using the tracer.
-Longitudinal F-AraG imaging in a murine sarcoma virusmoloney leukemia virus induced rhabdomyosarcoma model from week 1 to week 3 followed the course of immune activation with stable increase in tumor and draining lymph nodes signal overtime.
-Ffluorodeoxyglucose (18FDG) tumor signal, however, followed the pattern of tumor growth starting from initial increase to decline from week 1 to week 3.
-Furthermore, F-AraG PET imaging in MC38-bearing mice showed a significant difference in tumor uptake between the baseline and only 2 days following initiation of treatment with anti-PD-1 therapy, with a nonsignificant increase in non-responders.
-Overall, the tracer predicted response to anti-PD-1 therapy early in the course of the disease (10).
-In a separate study, Levi et al. attempted to characterize crucial anticancer immune cell infiltration in the tumor microenvironment by PET imaging with F-AraG and changes associated with chemotherapy (11).
-Murine syngeneic tumors with varied immune infiltration profiles had differing uptake of the tracer in both tumors and tumor-draining lymph nodes.
-A significant positive correlation was reported between tracer uptake and the number of CD8+PD-1+ cells.
-Furthermore, the PET signal was significantly higher after the introduction of immunogenic cell death inducing chemotherapy in comparison to baseline in both MC38 and A9F1 murine tumor models (11).
-Outside of cancer immunotherapy, Ronald et al. demonstrated the capability of the tracer to detect sites of early T cell activation in a tested mouse model of acute graft versus host disease.
-The significant pre-clinical evidence for this tracer has led to clinical investigation in a number of on-going trials focused in non-small cell lung cancer, however to date only biodistribution and safety in healthy volunteers (NCT02323893) has been published (12).
+Arabinosylguanosine (AraG), a nucleoside analog, has been shown to exert selective killing against T lymphoblasts (7).
+The nucleoside analog undergoes phosphorylation by deoxyguanosine kinase, in particular when there are lower concentrations of the substrate in the mitochondria and the cytoplasm (8).
+Namavari et al. (9) first synthesized the tracer 2'-deoxy-2'-18F-fluoro-9-B-D-arabinofuranosylguanine (18F-AraG) and demonstrated uptake in activated T cells; however, Levi et al. (10) were the first to evaluate immune checkpoint blockade (ICB)-related changes in immune response using the tracer.
+In the study of Levi et al., longitudinal 18F-AraG imaging in a murine sarcoma virus-moloney leukemia virus-induced rhabdomyosarcoma model from weeks 1-3 followed the course of immune activation, with a stable increase in tumor and draining lymph node signal over time.
+18F-FDG tumor signal, however, followed the pattern of tumor growth, starting from an initial increase to a decline from weeks 1-3.
+Furthermore, 18F-AraG PET imaging of MC38-bearing mice showed a significant difference in tumor uptake between baseline and only 2 d after initiation of treatment with anti-PD-1 therapy, with a nonsignificant increase in nonresponders.
+Overall, the tracer predicted the response to anti-PD-1 therapy early in the course of the disease.
+In a separate study (11), Levi et al. attempted to characterize crucial anticancer immune cell infiltration in the tumor microenvironment by PET imaging with 18F-AraG and changes associated with chemotherapy.
+Murine syngeneic tumors with varied immune infiltration profiles had differing tracer uptake in both tumors and tumor-draining lymph nodes.
+A significant positive correlation was reported between tracer uptake and the number of CD8-positive, PD-1-positive cells.
+Furthermore, the PET signal was significantly higher after the introduction of immunogenic cell death-inducing chemotherapy than at baseline in both MC38 and A9F1 murine tumor models (11).
+Outside cancer immunotherapy, Levi et al. (12) demonstrated the capability of the tracer to detect sites of early T-cell activation in a tested mouse model of acute graft-versus-host disease.
+The significant preclinical evidence for this